bluesky-social/atproto-website/content/specs/event-stream.md

 A **backfill window** mechanism allows clients to catch up with stream messages they may have missed.
 At a high level, this works by assigning monotonically increasing sequence numbers to stream events, and allowing clients to specify an initial sequence number when initiating a connection.
 The intent of this mechanism is to ensure reliable delivery of events following disruptions during a reasonable time window (eg, hours or days).
 It is not to enable clients to roll all the way back to the beginning of the stream.

-Streams are open by default.
-No authentication or prior permission is required to subscribe, though resource limits may be imposed at large scales.
+All of the streaming APIs we have now or are considering use backfill.
+However, a backfill mechanism (and even cursors, which we define below) is not _required_ for streams.
+For example, there could be a streaming API that has no concerns for dropping or redelivering events.

 ## Streaming Wire Protocol (v0)

 To summarize, messages are encoded as DAG-CBOR and sent over a binary WebSocket.
 Clients connect to to a specific HTTP endpoint, with query parameters, then upgrade to WebSocket.
 Every WebSocket frame contains two DAG-CBOR objects, with bytes concatenated together: a header (indicating message type), and the actual message.

-The WebSockets "living standard" is currently maintained by [WHATWG](https://en.wikipedia.org/wiki/WHATWG), and can be found in full at: [https://websockets.spec.whatwg.org/](https://websockets.spec.whatwg.org/)
+The WebSockets "living standard" is currently maintained by [WHATWG](https://en.wikipedia.org/wiki/WHATWG), and can be found in full at [https://websockets.spec.whatwg.org/](https://websockets.spec.whatwg.org/).

 ### Connection